joqqy/Basic-Smudge-Brush-in-Core-Graphics/README.md

 # Simple implementation on how to do smudging in Core Graphics.

 # Warning, this is not very performant, it simply illustrates the logic that goes into implementing a smudge brush.
-This is just a test suite for what we will implement in Metal.
+This is just a test suite I made for later implementation in Metal.

 ## This example draws a starting image into an UIImage.
-## For each touch, we copy a portion(the size of the brush) of the current CGContext, mask it, and then draws that into the context.
+## For each touch, we copy a portion(the size of the brush), at the previous touch positions, from the current CGContext, crop and mask it, and then draws that into the current context with appropriate settings.
 ## The UIImage draws itself into the context as to update each change.